Tax Deductions for Frederick Homeowners

 4. Home Improvement Loan Interest.
 The interest on a home improvement loan is not typically tax deductible after recent legislation.

 If your home is a government certified historic home, you can deduct a portion of the cost of renovating it.
 Check for national and Maryland tax credits.

 5. Energy efficient repairs and upgrades may be deductible, or you may get tax credits, these provisions seem to change often over the years.
 Homeowners can deduct the cost of materials used for energy efficient upgrades to their homes, with various limits and percentages.
 There are also individual limits for certain items, like appliances, furnaces, windows, etc. Consult the IRS website, or a tax professional.

 6. The cost of selling real estate is deductible.
-If you sold your home in 2015, Fees, capital improvement, commissions and marketing costs are deductable.
+If you sold your home, Fees, capital improvement, commissions and marketing costs are deductable.
 Another reason to safeguard that

 HUD 1 …er… Closing Disclosure document!

 7. A home office is deductible.
 Taxpayers have a simplified option for taking a deduction for home office expenses now.
 The optional deduction is $5 per square foot for up to 300 square feet of home office space, to a maximum of $1,500.
 Taxpayers still have the alternative of the more complicated Form 8829 if they think the extra effort will provide a larger write-off.
 With all the myths surrounding this deduction, be sure to consult a tax specialist.